 If your boat is removed from the water, leaving the seacock open will drain the water in the air conditioning system.
-This may cause an air lock in the air conditioner water pump in subsequent operation.
-To prohibit this drainage, simply close the air conditioner seacock.
-To winterize, leave the seacock open so the water can drain and then remove any remaining water by blowing pressurized air through the system.
+This may cause an airlock in the air conditioner water pump in subsequent operation.
+To prevent this drainage, close the air conditioner seacock.
+To winterize, leave the seacock open so the water can drain.
+Then, remove any remaining water by blowing pressurized air through the system.
 See the Operation and Maintenance Manual included in your Owner's Packet for additional winterizing information.